The TSPR report is composed of the following sections:

 Analysis Parameters -- The selected and applicable energy code, ASHRARE climate zone, and weather station are displayed.

 Building Envelope Information

-Building Surface Area Summary – The total gross wall and window areas, and the window to wall ratio for the whole building are automatically calculated and displayed based on the block and window dimensions entered.
+Building Surface Area Summary – The total gross above and below grade wall, roof, window and skylight areas, and the window to wall ratio for the whole building, are automatically calculated and displayed based on the block and window dimensions entered.